containers/toolbox/doc/toolbox-create.1.md

 `/run/.toolbxenv` file.
 The `/run/.containerenv` file contains some metadata about the container.

-The entry point of a Toolbx container is the `toolbox init-container` command which plays a role in setting up the container, along with the options passed to `podman create`.
+The entry point of a Toolbx container is the `toolbox init-container` command.
+It plays a role in setting up the container, along with the options passed to `podman create`, and mitigating the immutable nature of the configuration of OCI containers.

 ### Entry Point